johnjg12/python-skeleton-app/README.md

 }
 ```

-To generate a new api key in python you can use the following code:
+To manually generate a new api key in python you can use the following code:

 ```python
 import secrets